Root Canal Dentist in Edmonds

 - Redness and swelling of the gums around the tooth

 - An abscess (or pimple) on the gums

 Often patients are anxious about a root canal procedure or have heard horror stories from people they know but a root canal treatment can be as comfortable as a dental filling procedure.
 The key is to address the problem tooth before pain and swelling occur.
 We also offer sedation dentistry to help alleviate any discomfort during any dental treatments including root canals.

 If you are experiencing any of the above symptoms, call our experienced team at Emerald City Smiles in Edmonds to find out if you are in need of endodontic therapy.
-We offer free consultations with Dr. Nejad for new patients.
+We offer consultations with Dr. Marcus for new patients.

 Reasons for Root Canal Therapy

 - Decay has reached the tooth pulp (the living tissue inside the tooth)

 - Infection or abscess have developed inside the tooth or at the root tip